Quickstart: Create a Sandbox via API¶

 {"timestamp":"2026-04-11T08:48:47Z","stdout":"Linux sandbox-1 6.1.90 #1 SMP x86_64 GNU/Linux\n"}

 The response is newline-delimited JSON, streamed as the command runs.
-Track the final exit_code to determine success.
+The final frame carries the exit_code.

 curl -sf -H "Authorization: Bearer $TOKEN" \